RetepV/nTerm2-S-FT231/README.md

 # Progress

+29-5-2025

+The real time clock survived the night on only the backup power. :)

 28-5-2025

 I just wanted to share some images of the progress I am making.
 I am still using the previous board with the CP2102 for developing and prototyping.